miguelmota/solidity-idiosyncrasies/README.md

   }
   ```

-- **Suffixes like seconds, minutes, hours, days, weeks and years after literal numbers can be used to convert between units of time**, where seconds are the base unit and units are considered naively in the following way:
+- **Date suffixes after literal numbers can be used to convert between units of time**, where seconds are the base unit and units are considered naively in the following way:

     ```solidity
     contract MyContract {